Purely quantum memory in closed systems observed via imperfect measurements: Discussion

-While we postulated the action of imperfect measurements on the quantum system's density matrix, we finally remark on how these postulates align with physical reality.
 As mentioned, the L\"uders measurement is noise free whereas the von Neumann version applies in the presence of strong decoherence, where we note that the relationship between the stroboscopic measurement time $\tau$ and the decoherence timescale may be very relevant in practice.
 Future work should extend our results to more realistic measurement models, explicitly introducing dissipative (Lindblad) dynamics.
 A simple, but conceptually interesting design of this kind is sketched in Fig.~\ref{fig:qubit_chain}a.
 The device consists in two coupled qubits $q_1$ and $q_2$.
 An external observer measures only $q_2$.
 In Appendix B we show that, in the absence of noise, these measurements behave as L\"uders measurements because of the coherence remaining in $q_1$.
 In the presence of a strong decoherence mechanism, this coherence is removed and von Neumann measurements are recovered.
 Weak decoherence mechanisms are in turn expected to define intermediate types of lumping.
-The lumpings created by this setup are equivalent to that studied in the Letter, with $N=4$, see Fig.~\ref{fig:qubit_chain}b.
+The lumpings created by this setup are equivalent to that studied in the article, with $N=4$, see Fig.~\ref{fig:qubit_chain}b.

+This connects our results to other works such as Ref.~\cite{Giarmatzi2021Apr}, where non-Markovianity was analyzed from the perspective of the distinction between a quantum and a classical environment.
+In fact, Fig.~\ref{fig:qubit_chain} shows how a L\"uders imperfect measurement becomes analog to an ideal measurement on an smaller system (qubit 2) entangled with an environment (qubit 1).
+This analogy will depend on the mesostate configuration and the Hamiltonian connecting them.
+In~\cite{Giarmatzi2021Apr} the authors provide a method to discern between classical and quantum memory, employing entanglement-detection techniques.
+The consecutive application of von-Neumann and L\"uders measurements in turn also provides a simple method to discern quantum coherence, as shown by our example.
+These two tests are in fact complementary and can both be used in a laboratory, depending on the features and capabilities of the experimental device.